Phase 3: Emotion and the Uncanny Valley

 Emotional responses

-I found that the emotions reported by participants were strongest for the faces where the expresssions were not blended, and were clearly and unambiguously presented.
+I found that the emotions reported by participants were strongest for the faces where the expressions were not blended, and were clearly and unambiguously presented.
 A full visualisation of all the results is shown below: